 Well, we usually go chapter by chapter (one chapter at a time) and the process we go through goes something like this:

-- Just Listen: You listen to the Audio recording of the chapter WITHOUT reading it, once or twice.
+- Just Listen: You listen to the Audio recording of our class WITHOUT reading the story, once or twice.
 Then you explain the main idea or “gist” of the chapter.
 Tell me anything you remember hearing.
 Then you listen to the Audio recording of the chapter AND read the text at the same time – for better understanding.

 - Echo and Vocabulary: This is when we practice pronunciation and stress.
 I say a few words (or a sentence in you are more advanced) and then you REPEAT the same words/sentence trying to sound EXACTLY like me.
 When you listen to the Mp3 recording of our class, you will be able to hear the differences and then practice the words and stress that are hard for you.
 During the “echo” you have the chance to ask about all new vocabulary words and grammar structures.

-- Practice makes Perfect: You listen to the Mp3 of our class AND the Audio of the chapter during your free time and practice your pronunciation and stress (rhythm and cadence), trying to sound like me in the original recording.
+- Practice makes Perfect: You listen to the Mp3 of our class AND the chapter during your free time and practice your pronunciation and stress (rhythm and cadence), trying to sound like me in the original recording.

 - Speaking and Comprehension: After you practice on your own, you read the chapter out loud so that I can listen to you and your improvement.
 Then I ask you several questions about the chapter allowing you to show me that you fully understand.
 Finally, we discuss all the concepts that are presented in the chapter such as the “Role of the Media” or “Advertising to Children”.